 There’s a strange new animal stalking the aisles of the produce section of our grocery store these days.
-It’s beautiful and a little dangerous looking… with long over-lapping scales tipped in green overlying a glossy, red, leathery skin.
+It’s beautiful and a little dangerous looking… with long, scales tipped in green overlying a glossy, red, leathery skin.
 It’s almost as if it’s breathing flames at you… or getting ready to stab you with poison darts!

 Oh No!
 It’s Dragon Fruit… Hide!

 Of course it’s not an animal at all.
 It’s a delicious but sinisterly attractive food called the Dragon Fruit.
 I say ‘sinister’ because you do have to be a little careful.
 More

 18 May 2011

-in books, children, food, health, recipes, reviews
+in books, Drinks, food, health, recipes

-Tags: drinks, fruit, limes, snacks, Star Wars
+Tags: children, cook books, drinks, fruit, limes, reviews, snacks, Star Wars

-What a lovely limey shade!
-(Yoda image from Tim Ketzer, as used in Star Wars)
+What a lovely limey shade!—Yoda image from Tim Ketzer, as used in “Star Wars”

 05 May 2011

-in books, children, food, stories
+in books, food, stories

-Tags: cleaning up, fruit, mood, prunes, song
+Tags: children, cleaning up, fruit, mood, prunes, song

 Sing along with Frank Crumit!